anylots/fastswap/README.md

 # fastswap

-An AMM swap that can run normally on zksync2 can add liquidity, can swap normally, and does not support chain swap;
+An AMM swap that can run normally on zksync2, It can add liquidity and swap normally， and does not support chain swap;

 ## Deploy
 ./deploy